PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/zones/zones-listing.md

 After clicking on it, the SQL query is opened in Advanced parameters > Database > SQL Manager

 # Bulk actions

-Clicking on the _Bulk actions_ button allows performing bulk actions for the selected zones (using the checkboxes).
+The _Bulk actions_ button is active only if at least one row of the contact list is selected.Clicking on the _Bulk actions_ button allows performing bulk actions for the selected zones (using the checkboxes).
 A user can:

 Select all/Unselect all: this button will select/unselect all the checkboxes at the beginning of each row of the listing.
 - Enable/Disable selection: these buttons will enable/disable all the zones that are selected.